 Sec.
-16-16-130. - Wireless communication facilities.
+16-16-130.
+Wireless communication facilities.

-(a) Purpose, intent and applicability: The purpose and intent of this Section is to accommodate the communication needs of residents and businesses while protecting the public health, safety and general welfare of the community.
+(a) Purpose and intent.
+The purpose and intent of this Section is to accommodate the communication needs of residents and businesses while protecting the public health, safety and general welfare of the community.
 The City Council finds that these regulations are necessary in order to:

-- (1) Facilitate the provision of wireless communication services to the residents and businesses of the City; - (2) Minimize adverse visual effects of towers through careful design and siting standards; - (3) Avoid potential damage to adjacent properties from tower failure through structural standards and setback requirements; and - (4) Encourage and maximize the use of existing and approved towers, buildings and other structures to accommodate new wireless communication antennas in order to reduce the number of towers needed to serve the community.
+- (1) Facilitate the provision of wireless communication services to the residents and businesses of the City; - (2) Minimize adverse visual effects of towers through careful design and siting standards; - (3) Avoid potential damage to adjacent properties from tower failure through structural standards and setback requirements; and - (4) Encourage and maximize the use of existing and approved towers, buildings and other structures to accommodate new wireless communication antennas in order to reduce the number of towers needed to serve the community; ~~;~~ - (5) Enhance the ability of wireless communications service providers to provide such services to the community quickly, effectively, and efficiently; and - (6) Effectively manage wireless communications facilities in the public right-of-way.

-This Section shall not govern any tower or wireless communication facilities owned or operated by a federally licensed amateur radio station operator or used exclusively for receive-only antennas, provided that all other zoning district requirements are met.
+~~This Section shall not govern any tower or wireless communication facilities owned or operated by a federally licensed amateur radio station operator or used exclusively for receive-only antennas, provided that all other zoning district requirements are met.~~